selwynpolit/d9book/book/forms.md

 }
 ```

-When this runs, it has the I am drop down showing '-select-' and the I want dropdown is empty.
+When this runs, it has the "I am" dropdown showing '-select-' and the I want dropdown is empty.
 The I want dropdown is unresponsive.
 Hmm.

 When I debug, as soon as I change the I am value, `buildForm()` runs, then `submitSelectIam()`, then `buildForm()` again and then `ajaxReplaceIwantForm()`.
 On subsequent runs, it skips the first `buildForm()` and runs through the sequence of